-- Was the debt was incurred during your marriage?
-An old student loan from before you were married is more likely to be considered separate debt than a credit card that was opened up during your marriage.
+- Did you obtain the debt during your marriage?
+If you have an old student loan from before you were married, that’s probably separate debt.
+A credit card opened up during your marriage is joint debt.

 - Are you legally liable for the debt?
 In other words, are you a cosigner, like for a mortgage, or is this a credit card in your spouse’s name only?

 - Did you benefit from the debt?
-Even if you’re not responsible to a lender, a judge might decide that you could be held responsible for part of your spouse’s separately held debt if it’s determined that you received a benefit from goods or services purchased with that debt.
+Even if you’re not responsible to a lender, a judge might determine that you received a benefit from the debt.
+In that case, the judge may decide to hold you responsible for part of your spouse’s separately held debt.

 Be careful about jointly held debt.

-Also, marital vs. separate debt is a determination that can only be made by the judge when finalizing your divorce.
+Also, marital vs. separate debt is a determination that only a judge can make when finalizing your divorce.
 Even if the debt is only in your spouse’s name, a judge might determine that you’re responsible based upon other factors in the case.

 Finally, even if the divorce settlement determines that you’re not responsible for paying the debt, the lenders are not bound by the terms of the settlement.
 In other words, if your name is still on the mortgage, and your ex-spouse stops making the mortgage payments, the lender can come after YOU for payments.